 Vegetable fats – a possible culprit

 Dr Joanna Seddon of the Harvard Medical School discovered that a high-fat diet may be associated with an increased risk of developing wet AMD, after analysing the diet and health of over 800 patients with and without wet AMD.
 High intake of vegetable, monosaturated and polyunsaturated fats commonly found in snack foods such as potato chips, french fries, cakes, biscuits and commercially prepared pies, was associated with a twofold-increased risk of developing wet AMD, according to Dr Seddon’s study.
-High intake of linoleic acid, a fat also found in many snack foods, was associated with the greatest risk of developing wet AMD.
+High intake of linoleic acid, a There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… also found in many snack foods, was associated with the greatest risk of developing wet AMD.

 Conversely, Dr Seddon and colleagues found that individuals who consumed little food containing linoleic acid and who ate two or more servings of oily fish per week showed a lower risk of developing AMD.
-Oily fish are high in a fat called docosahexanoic acid (DHA), which may have a healthful effect on blood vessels leading to the retina.
+Oily fish are high in a fat called docosahexanoic acid (DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…), which may have a healthful effect on blood vessels leading to the retina.
 DHA is also highly enriched in the retina and diets rich in DHA should lessen the risk of developing the disease.

 In a study of more than 4,000 people, researchers from Tufts University in Boston discovered that people who regularly eat high-glycaemic-load foods – white rice, pasta and bread – are more likely to develop AMD and diabetes.
 They estimated 20% of AMD cases could have been prevented had the patients eaten less processed foods.